zzonyo/trust-docs-test/source/index.html.md

 --------- | --------- | -------- | -------------         | -----------                                       | -----------
 symbol    | string    | true     | NA                    | Trading symbol                       | All supported trading symbols, e.g. btcusdt, bccbtc

-<aside class="notice">You may subscribe to this topic with different model to get updates in both models</aside>

 > Response

 ```json